vesk4000/bm/_posts/2016-05-04-how-to-earn-bitcoin.md

 * cryptogrid.com

 <h3 id="sll">Sell for bitcoin</h3>

 You can also get Bitcoin by selling your old laptops, phones or other items for Bitcoins.
 Such types of transactions are happening more and more, and a lot of buyers are already buying anything from iPhones to even cars by paying with Bitcoins.
-For Americans, Craigslist.com is the best best when you want to contact such buyers.
+For Americans, Craigslist.com is your best bet when you want to find such buyers.
 You can mention in your ad that you are willing to take payment in Bitcoin.
 This way if anyone wants to buy the item for you for Bitcoin, they can contact you and make an offer.
+The same principle applies to other online marketplaces such as gumtree for UK, kijiji for canda etc.

 <h3 id='aff'> Affiliate Programs</h3>

 Affiliate programs allow a promoter of a business or product to earn money or bitcoins by refering new clients to the said businesse or product.
 For example, amazon.com has a popular affiliate program, where you can earn commission ranging from 2% to 20% for refering clients to products listed on amazon.com.
 Amazon normally pays in dollars, but there are a number of other sites and businesses which pay you in bitcoin for acting as their affiliate.

+Some of the more popular affiliate programs that pay out in Bitcoin are by the sites: cex.io, coinbase.com, okcoin.com and namecheap.com, among others.
+You can find a larger list of such affiliate programs on the <a href="https://en.bitcoin.it/wiki/Bitcoin_Affiliate_Programs">bitcoin wiki page for Affiliates</a>

 <h3 id='gmg'> Gambling </h3>
+We do not recommend gambling for every player or every user; we find that gambling is only suitable for people who know how to win at it.
+However, if you are one of such lucky users who have some tricks up their sleeves, and can manage to win at games such as poker, then you will find that earning bitcoins is not that hard.

+One of the many applications of bitcoin since the very beginning have been in betting games or gambling.
+Because of the  relative anonymity of bitcoin, and the lower fees, it is very suitable for gambling related applications.
+Indeed, one such game, satoshiDICE, has been running since 2012, and has paid out a huge number of bitcoins in innumerable transactions to its winners.
+There are many such games, which you can find be googling.

+If you want to gamble totally anonymously, you can also find a number of gambling games that are available only on darknet or onion sites.
+Such sites make your identity totally anonymous by operting on the tor network, which is a secure protocol that allows users to browse onion websites without exposing their own IP addresses.

 <h3 id="min">Bitcoin Mining</h3>